w3c/w3c-website-redesign-documentation/_posts/2021-04-23-accessibility-round1-retest.md

 ### **Studio 24 response:**

-> The role has been changed to “region" instead of “group" for the re-test and we will have a further think about the aria labelling.
+> The role has been changed to “region” instead of “group” for the re-test and we will have a further think about the aria labelling.